-The tradition of the Pastiera goes back to ancient times when it was a Spring time ritual and over the centuries, like many pagan rituals, it became a part of religious events and is now an Easter classic.
-Each individual ingredient is said to be symbolic, the most important one being the whole cooked grains, so try not to skip out on anything in this recipe!
+The tradition of the pastiera is an ancient one and one that was originally pagan, a celebration of spring’s abundance and renewal.
+Each individual ingredient is said to be symbolic, the most important one being the whole cooked grains, so although the list of ingredients looks long, try not to skip out on anything in this recipe.

 - 125 grams unsalted cold butter